openstack/kolla/doc/manila-guide.rst

     enable_manila: "yes"

 By default Manila uses instance flavor id 100 for its file systems.
-For Manila to work, either create a new nova flavor with id 100 (using "nova flavor-create") or change service_instance_flavor_id to use one of the default nova flavor ids.
+For Manila to work, either create a new nova flavor with id 100 (use *nova flavor-create*) or change *service_instance_flavor_id* to use one of the default nova flavor ids.
-Ex: service_instance_flavor_id = 2 to use nova default flavor m1.small.
+Ex: *service_instance_flavor_id = 2* to use nova default flavor ``m1.small``.

-Create or modify the file /etc/kolla/config/manila.conf and add the contents:
+Create or modify the file ``/etc/kolla/config/manila-share.conf`` and add the
+contents:

 .. code-block:: console